They’re in the game: NIU players relishing being in college football video game

-CHICAGO — EA Sports released its first college football game in over a decade to the world back on July 15.
+CHICAGO – EA Sports released its first college football game in more than a decade to the world July 15.
 And with it came a mix of excitement and hype throughout the college football fandom.

 So when NIU football players and coaches were asked about the release of the game, as well as their inclusion in it during the Chicago Media Days on Tuesday, it’s no surprise that it was a topic they were more than willing to talk about.